eaton-bob/playground/misc/REFACTORING.md

 ## What is this non-sense?

-Out team had the fortune to participate in a very good, no-bulsshit, Scrum training.
+Our team had the fortune to participate in a very good, no-bullshit, Scrum training.
 We learned that once certain amount of points is established for any given sprint, you don't add new tasks (points) to the sprint.
-Rather than that this time should be spent working on any of the following things:
+Rather than that, this time should be spent working on any of the following things:

-* work on new user stories (preparation; technical, bussines related discussions; specifications etc...)
+* work on new user stories (preparation; technical, business related discussions; specifications etc...)
 * overhead
 * technical debt